-It was not until the earlier part of 2016, when the environment started to shift.
-The effect of government policies for financial inclusion, developments in PSD (Payment Service Directives), demonetization, and collaboration with FinTech enablers for developing Real time platforms started showing in Southern Asia Pacific, prominently in the Indian market.
+It was not until the earlier part of 2016 when the environment started to shift.
+The effect of government policies for financial inclusion, developments in PSD (Payment Service Directives), demonetization, and collaboration with FinTech enablers for developing Real time platforms started showing in the Southern Asia Pacific, prominently in the Indian market.

 The final step to unlock the customer anxiety was when the merchants accepted mobile payments as a valid payment method at their storefronts.

 It is now common to step out of an uber without interacting with the driver, as the taxi fare has been processed from the backend with your linked wallets.
-Merchants are now implementing cashbacks and discounts programs for mobile payments, which has helped increase the use of digital payments over cash-based payments.
+Merchants are now implementing cashback and discounts programs for mobile payments, which has helped increase the use of digital payments over cash-based payments.
 There are some creative approaches to drive digital payments; payment apps created games like collecting and sharing stickers, and upon payment milestones, utilities and bill payments are rewarding the milestones.
-This created an environment of social cohesion, which further helped the consumers adopt to the mobile payments.
+This created an environment of social cohesion, which further helped the consumers adopt mobile payments.